reitovo/Updator/README.en.md

 Very simple but straight forward application updater!

 The project contains:
-- `uploader` for uploading releases to cloud, currently only `tencent-cloud-cos` is supported, but it is easy to support more.
+- `uploader` for uploading releases to cloud, currently supports `tencent-cloud-cos`, `azure-blobs`, and `s3-compatible` storage, with CDN refresh support, but it is easy to support more.
 - `downloader` for downloading releases, currently it use http(s) to download from links.
 - `publisher` for publish downloader itself.
 Could be helpful if you need to publish your own downloader.